How does the approval process work?

 Set the Approvers’ workflow for both levels

 Depending on the priorities of your project, you may need more constraints to assure security in the decisions or more flexibility to work in favour of agility.
-Consider what are the main needs in your film in order to choose an Approvers’ workflow.
+Consider what are the main needs in your production in order to choose an Approvers’ workflow.

 All Approvers must confirm: the deal will not be approved until all the Approvers give the green light to it.
 It means that if only two of the three Approvers (e.g. Line Producer, Unit Production Manager and Producer) confirm a deal, the deal is not valid until the third person confirms it.